FizzyApple12/Waccon/README.md

 The 6 Touch Panel firmware builds correspond to which position you want the Touch Panel to be in (1 being top, 6 being bottom)

-The 4 Protocol Translator firmware builds correspond to if the translator is controlling the left or right and if you want to mirror Touch Panel 1's inputs to all 6 Touch Panels
+The 4 Protocol Translator firmware builds correspond to if the translator is controlling the left or right of the controller and if you want to mirror Touch Panel 1's inputs to all 6 Touch Panels